 All actions and services were evaluated by administrators, teachers, students, other staff and parents for effectiveness.
 These stakeholders are proud of the academic achievements attained by our school.

-For the 2018-19 school year, these achievements included the SBAC English (63.7% met standard district-wide) surpassing county (41.8% met standard) and state levels (55.96% met standard).
+These achievements include the SBAC English (63.7% met standard district-wide) surpassing county (41.8% met standard) and state levels (55.96% met standard).
 Similarly, the SBAC mathematics of 36.34% (district-wide) meeting standard exceed county and state rates as well.
 Students with disabilities who took SBAC English California Alternate Assessment performed extremely well with 53.8% (district-wide) at level 3 (the highest level).
 Our students continue attain high University of California UC a-g completion rates of 64% and a 'High' on the College and Career Indicator .
 Similarly, the DJUHSD English Learner Progress on the English Language Proficiency Assessment proficiency of 60.7% exceeds county and state rates.
 The stakeholders concurred the outlined actions and services are appropriate.